matthijsgroen/html-diff-js/README.md

 Usage
 =====

-to produce a html diff marking insertions and deletions using the `<ins>` and `<del>` tags:
+To produce a html diff marking insertions and deletions using the `<ins>` and `<del>` tags:

     HtmlDiff.formatTextDiff(originalText, finalText)